Divorce is expensive. For starters, you have the costs of hiring attorneys and splitting up assets, which can be substantial.

 Divorce is an emotionally volatile process for both parties involved, and a spouse possesses valuable personal information, like your Social Security number, birthdate and other identifying details.
 Bitterness can make people do the strangest things.

-2. Pull your credit report
+2. Pull your credit reports

 You are allowed three free credit reports each year.
 These show all credit accounts that exist in your name alone and jointly with someone else.
 Watch for: